GurjeetSinghSangra/academic/_pages/about.md

 **About me**
 ---

-I am a student of a Master’s degree in *[Data science](https://datascience.math.unipd.it/curricula/machine-learning-for-intelligent-systems/)* at the **University of Padova**, and I have been part of one year Eramsus exchange program at **Helsinki Univeristy**.
+I am a student of a Master’s degree in *[Data science](https://datascience.math.unipd.it/curricula/machine-learning-for-intelligent-systems/)* at the **University of Padova**, and I have been part of one year Eramsus exchange program at the **Univeristy of Helsinki**.

-I am currently working on my master's thesis within the *[Machine and Human Intelligence](https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence)* (Helsinki) research group on **Bayesian Optimization** problems, supervised by *[prof. Luigi Acerbi](http://luigiacerbi.com/)* (UniHe) and *[prof. Francesco Rinaldi](https://www.math.unipd.it/~rinaldi/) (UniPD co-supervisor)*.
-My thesis's research tries to extend the existing *[BADS (Bayesian Adaptive Direct Search)](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html)* algorithm (developed by prof. Acerbi), by exploiting new approaches, based on Bayesian inference, to improve its convergence and stability towards minima points of expensive and non-smooth functions.
+I am currently working on my master's thesis within the *[Machine and Human Intelligence](https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence)* (Helsinki) research group on **Bayesian Optimization**, supervised by *[prof. Luigi Acerbi](http://luigiacerbi.com/)* (UniHe) and *[prof. Francesco Rinaldi](https://www.math.unipd.it/~rinaldi/) (UniPD co-supervisor)*.
+My research aims to extend the existing *[BADS (Bayesian Adaptive Direct Search)](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html)* algorithm (developed by prof. Acerbi), by exploiting approaches based on Adaptive Direct Search methods, Gaussian Process (GP), and Bayesian inference methods.The main goal is to improve its convergence towards the minima point of expensive, stochastic and non-smooth functions and increase stability.

 **Research Interest**
 ---